ioBroker/ioBroker.openweathermap/README.md

 **Note** - if _"Send missing translations to iobroker.net"_ is activated (default) missing translations will be sent to iobroker.net server.
 No ips or any additional info will be stored or analysed.
 Just missing translation.

+## Icons
+Icons are taken from here [https://github.com/YR/weather-symbols](https://github.com/YR/weather-symbols) and belongs to yr.no.

 ## Changelog
 ### 2.0.0 [2018-07-26]
 * (bluefox) (Breaking changes) Rename roles and states